Skip to content

 }

-For this example in the article, a new file should be created in the framework/src/test/java/org/tron/core/services/http/ directory: SetPeerServletTest.java used to write test cases.
+For this example, we should create a new test class file, SetPeerServletTest.java, in the framework/src/test/java/org/tron/core/services/http/ directory to write the corresponding test cases.

 public class SetPeerServletTest {